Bryan Cochran, Ph.D.

 As a practitioner, I work with adult clients who present with a variety of behavior disorders as well as problems in living.
 I am a relationship-oriented therapist who draws upon evidence-based approaches when applicable to the particular client’s problem.

 My current research lab consists of five graduate students: Nick Livingston is going on internship for the 2016-2017 year, Katie Oost is a fifth-year graduate student, Hillary Gleason is in her fourth year of the program, and Oak Reed is in his second.
 Our newest member of the lab, James Brennan, will join the program this fall.
 In the presentation and publication list below, graduate student (current and past) co-authors and co-presenters are in bold, and undergraduate students in italics.

 Notice to Applicants for the Ph.D.
 Program in Clinical Psychology:

-At this point, I do NOT plan on taking a graduate student for the 2017 admissions cycle.
-Applications to our program will be reviewed shortly after the 12/1/16 due date; please check other faculty webpages for mentors who are reviewing applications this year.
+At this point, I do plan on taking a graduate student for the 2018 admissions cycle.
+Applications to our program will be reviewed shortly after the 12/1/17 due date; please check other faculty webpages for mentors who are also reviewing applications this year.
 Please do not hesitate to contact me if you have further questions at firstname.lastname@example.org.